balanced/balanced-docs/overview/rev1/guides/cardholds.rst

 .. admonition:: References
   :header_class: alert alert-tab full-width alert-tab-persianBlue60
-  :body_class: alert alert-green alert-persianBlue20
+  :body_class: alert alert-green alert-persianBlue20 references

   .. cssclass:: mini-header

     API

-  .. cssclass:: list-noindent

   - `Void a Card Hold </1.1/api/card-holds/#void-a-card-hold>`_

 If you wish to release the reserved funds you can always void the card hold.